How Long Is Rotisserie Chicken Good for in the Fridge?

 1. Microwave:

-• Cover the chicken with a microwave-safe lid or damp paper towel to retain moisture.
+• Cover the chicken with a microwave-safe lid or a damp paper towel to keep it moist.
 Heat in short intervals, stirring or flipping the chicken between sessions.

 2. Oven: